-- 1. After consulting with the OCAT faculty, Academic Fieldwork Coordinator or other pertinent individuals, the Program Director will determine if dismissal is warranted. - 2.
-If dismissal is warranted, the Program Director will notify the student of his or her dismissal, present documentation of such to the student and submit all required forms to the University. - 3.
-If dismissal is not recommended but corrective action is required, the Program Director will develop a remediation plan with the appropriate faculty member or AFWC outlining specific corrective actions with timelines and consequences.
+- 1. After consulting with the OTA faculty, Academic Fieldwork Coordinator or other pertinent individuals, the Program Director will determine if dismissal is warranted. - 2.
+If dismissal is warranted, the Program Director will notify the student of his or her dismissal, present documentation of such to the student and submit all required forms to the University.